-The Doctoral Candidacy Review, to be completed on an annual basis, is designed to assist doctoral students and their dissertation chair to stay on track with advising and other supportive activities to help facilitate the completion of doctoral work in a timely manner.
+The Doctoral Candidacy Review is designed to assist doctoral students and their dissertation chair to stay on track with advising and other supportive activities to help facilitate the completion of doctoral work in a timely manner.

 For additional information, please visit the Doctoral Candidacy Review website.

-Acceptable Dissertation projects will be broadly defined to reflect the historic and current interests of UC Berkeley DrPH students.
-The Dissertation will be problem or opportunity focused.
+Acceptable dissertation projects are broadly defined to reflect the historic and current interests of UC Berkeley DrPH students.
+The Dissertation is problem or opportunity focused.
 The goal is to identify an important public health problem or opportunity and develop an appropriate solution or strategy.

 As such, the results might be targeted at public health practitioners at the local, county, state, and international level in governmental and non-governmental roles; healthcare decision-makers; policy makers across sectors and industries whose work has health impacts, etc. with specific information to inform, improve, and revise existing programs or initiate new, needed, or especially effective programs.